-Unearned revenue includes summer session activity for July and August which will be recognized as revenue in the following fiscal year.
+Unearned revenue includes summer session activity for July and August, as well as billings to third and fourth year medical and dental schools, which will be recognized as revenue in the following fiscal year.
 It also includes cash received from grant and contract sponsors which has not yet been earned under the terms of the agreement.
-In addition, capital State grants, including the Capital Improvement Fund (CIF), Equipment Leasing Fund (ELF), the Higher Education Technology Infrastructure (HETI), and the Higher Education Facilities Trust (HEFT), for which all eligibility requirements for revenue recognition have not been met, are included as noncurrent unearned revenue.
+In addition, capital State grants, including the Capital Improvement Fund (CIF), the Equipment Leasing Fund (ELF), the Higher Education Technology Infrastructure (HETI), and the Higher Education Facilities Trust (HEFT), for which all eligibility requirements for revenue recognition have not been met, are included as noncurrent unearned revenue.